Own a local business? Here are 21 social media marketing tips for local businesses to raise awareness, branding, and word of mouth.

 #6.
 Turn on Facebook’s Private Messaging

 Facebook also allows Page admins to reply with private messages, to comments left on their Page.
 This can help you respond to personal requests and handle sensitive queries or customer-specific information more effectively.

-According to Facebook, over one billion messages are sent between people and businesses on Messenger each month, and, as this article on Techcrunch reports, Facebook is adding even more tools for private messaging between business pages and their customers.
+According to Facebook, over one billion messages are sent between people and businesses on Messenger each month, and Facebook is adding even more tools for private messaging between business pages and their customers.